zwave-js/node-zwave-js/docs/api/controller.md

 (secure: boolean) => void
 ```

+> [!NOTE]
-**Note:** Whether a node will actually be included securely may depend on the physical activation of the node.
-Some devices require a special activation sequence to be included securely
+> Whether a node will actually be included securely may depend on the physical activation of the node.
+Some devices require a special activation sequence to be included securely.
+Please refer to the device manual for further information.

 ### `"exclusion started"`